About CureCMT4J

 CureCMT4J continues to research other pathways toward treatments for CMT4J, including drug repurposing, novel affiliated gene pathways, small molecule development, ASO therapies and others.
 See our “Research” page for more information.

-Jocelyn and John Duff, Co-Founders
+Jocelyn and John Duff, Co-Founders/Parents of a child with CMT4J

 Jocelyn is Mom to her daughter, Talia, who has CMT4J.
 Jocelyn serves as Executive Director for CureCMT4J, which was founded in June, 2016 after Talia’s diagnosis of CMT4J, following a six-year misdiagnosis of CIDP.
 Since 2016 she has led the efforts of CureCMT4J in furthering treatments for CMT4J.
-Jocelyn was a physician assistant in internal medicine and family practice for 20 years before starting CureCMT4J.
-To read more about how Jocelyn is fighting for and spreading awareness of CMT4J, as well as other rare diseases, visit https://rareparent.com/
+Jocelyn was a physician assistant (PA) in internal medicine and family practice for 20 years before leaving her career to run the foundation and care for her daughter.

-CureCMT4J has both a Scientific Advisory Board, as well as a working Board of Directors.
 CureCMT4J/Talia Duff Foundation Inc. (Tax ID: 81-3019217) is a Massachusetts corporation.
 Federal tax exempt status as a public charity under Section 501(c)(3) has been approved by the US Internal Revenue Service.